 At the intersection of international relations and comparative politics, my research interests are connected by the threads of political leadership and policy-making and migration.
 I have written works on coups d'état, state formation, as well as forced and voluntary migration.

 My dissertation provides a new look at the unintended consequences of principal-agent problems in regimes that have a small selectorate.
 I collected a new data set, accumulating the most intensive collection to date, of town charters.
 Making use of these archival materials, I look at the influence of political agents on urban economic openness and the emergence of a national market.
 I then use this historical data to motivate a study on the success of current-day movements for increased autonomy.
 I look along these historical economic boundaries to see if they continue to see themselves as separate from the larger state in the present-day.
-This project is undertaken in the context of long-established European states: the United Kingdom (Britain, Scotland, Ireland) and France.
+This project is undertaken in the context of long-established European states: the United Kingdom (England, Scotland, Ireland/Northern Ireland) and France.

 Historical Political Economy